hackclub/hackclub/workshops/dialogue_tree_workshop/README.md

     }
 }
 ```
-- This constructor takes in an "answer" string and initializes the other variables.
+This constructor takes in an "answer" string and initializes the variables.

 # Connect Function
 Let's create a function that connects two choices and gives them a connection string.